openvenues/libpostal/README.md

 Improving the address parser
 ----------------------------

-Though the current parser is quite good for most standard addresses, there is still room for improvement, particularly in making sure the training data we use is as close as possible to addresses in the wild.
+Though the current parser works quite well for most standard addresses, there is still room for improvement, particularly in making sure the training data we use is as close as possible to addresses in the wild.
 There are four primary ways the address parser can be improved even further (in order of difficulty):